irods/python-irodsclient/README.md

     )
 ```

-The server_version parameter can be used independently, if desired, to change the
+The server_version parameter can be used independently to change the
 current thread's choice of entities during QUASI_XML transactions with the server.
 (This is only a concern when interacting with servers before iRODS 4.2.9.)